AlexBug1982/portfolio/index.md

 > Outer space.
 A galaxy far, far away.
 Who didn’t dream of conquering the universe as a child?
 As of today, Goodgame Galaxy, the newest free online game from the
 >
 > Hamburg-based developer Goodgame Studios gives you the chance to do just that.
 Various challenges await you as commander of your own space station.
 To begin with, the base is made up of little more than a few buildings - not a powerful and mighty space station at all.
-This makes it necessary to secure supplies of resources through the construction of production facilities, to arm your defenses and to manufacture your first spaceships to attack enemy bases.
-The launch already sees Goodgame Galaxy players given the choice between five different kinds of gun turrets, six types of space ships and 30 different building modules.
-In addition, players can develop bigger and stronger buildings, gun turrets and units through research.
+This makes it necessary to secure supplies of resources through the construction of production facilities, to arm your defenses, and to manufacture your first spaceships to attack enemy bases.
+The launch already sees Goodgame Galaxy players given the choice between five different kinds of gun turrets, six types of spaceships, and 30 different building modules.
+In addition, players can develop bigger and stronger buildings, gun turrets, and units through research.
 In total, there are up to nine upgrade levels at your disposal.
 >
 > Apart from expanding your base, focus is also placed on thrilling space battles.
-Unlike many browser games, Goodgame Galaxy battles are calculated in real time.
+Unlike many browser games, Goodgame Galaxy battles are calculated in real-time.
 This means that the player, as commander of their fleet, can make alterations to his tactics during combat.
 It also means that the different arrangements of defenses and differing buildings require a unique strategy with each attack.
-In this way, the battles contain elements of the much loved tower defense genre.
-Opponents include computer controlled bases, but above all, other real players from across the world.
+In this way, the battles contain elements of the much-loved tower defense genre.
+Opponents include computer-controlled bases, but above all, other real players from across the world.
 In addition, players can come together to form powerful alliances, in which players support each other, and conquer the galaxy together.

 Goodgame Galaxy marked the peak of what is possible in Actionscript 3 games.
 The game looked amazing in terms of the UI and the 3D objects with animations.
 Under the hood, we developed an Entity Component System as the Game Engine.
-In combination with State Machines and the Decorator Pattern we were able to work fast and efficient to implement new Game Designs.
+In combination with State Machines and the Decorator Pattern, we were able to work fast and efficiently to implement new Game Designs.

 I am still very proud of the team and me.
-We build the most advanced game at Goodgame Studios at that time and also delivered a game users loved.
-Unfortunately, it could not hold up to the expectations of the company in terms of revenue and was discontinued 2013.
+We built the most advanced game at Goodgame Studios at that time and also delivered a game users loved.
+Unfortunately, it could not hold up to the expectations of the company in terms of revenue and was discontinued in 2013.
 But it was the technical foundation for their hit game Goodgame Bigfarm.

 *Early base*<br/>
 <img src="images/ggs_galaxy/build.jpg" width="480">